Skip to content

 Every December, you can elect to cash out up to a maximum of 80 hours of the unused PTO you earned over the past year, providing that at least 40 hours of leave remain to cover unplanned absences.

-How to pick a PTO policy for your business
+How to Pick a PTO Policy for Your Business

 There are a few different types of PTO methods you can adopt for your business:

-• Accrued PTO, which an employee builds up over time
+• Accrued PTO: Builds up over time

-• Banked PTO, which is distributed all at once
+• Banked PTO: Distributed all at once

 When choosing a PTO policy for your business, it’s important to consider your business’ needs during holidays and peak times.
 For example, it probably doesn’t make sense for a company with a high production requirement to have an unlimited PTO policy.